A narcissistic sociopath is someone who has a combination of a narcissistic personality and sociopathic traits. Could there be one in your life?

 If you recognise any of the above traits and think that you might be involved in a narcissist sociopath, there are ways to free yourself from their influences:

-- You have a future which can be filled with love and happiness, they do not
+- Remember, you have a future filled with love and happiness, they do not.

 As Jill Blakeway explains: